MATS & MAKERS

 If you are serious about mat surfing then you need to get yourself a proper modern nylon mat.
 We've given some info on what's available below.

-Fourth Gear Flyer surfmats are made by Paul Gross.
 Paul has over 25 years of experience in mat design and manufacture, and has developed a wide range of mats to suit riders of all sizes and abilities.
-Many top mat surfers ride 4GF, including the legendary George Greenough.
+Many top mat surfers ride 4GF, including Greenough.

-These mats are sturdy, coming with a thicker canvas style nylon deck which provides a naturally grippy surface.
+These mats are sturdy, coming with a thicker 1000 denier canvas style nylon deck which provides a naturally grippy surface, backed up with a brushed hot-wax finish.
 The bottom fabric is a thinner nylon twill which provides a highly pliable material which can respond sensitively to the wave and the surfer.

 Prices start at $240 USD.
 Paul also offer deals on multiple orders, so buying a quiver or buying as part of a co-operative can save money!